yuehanwang17mcp/big-data-spring2018/github_instructions/Part1_IntroGitAndGithub.md

 ## 2. Create, join, or fork repositories in your Github account

-To start us off, we need a project (aka repository) to work on.
+To start us off, we need a project (a.k.a., a repository) to work on.
 This is the Github way of storing projects.
 So on the Github site, let’s create a repository.
 Repositories can be used for many projects, allowing you to collaborate, share, and modify scripts, programs, and websites.
 Project repositories can be named just about anything, and you should pick something relevant to your project.

 For this exercise, we are going to set up a repository that will hold HTML, CSS, and JavaScript for a website.
-Other projects can range from Python projects, to C projects, to just about any language you can find.
+But keep in mind that Github can be used to version control just about any textual content or language (I actually use Git to version control all of my writing).

 ### Create a website using Github Pages